Legion Field: Professional football

 Legion Field has served as the home stadium for various professional football teams in Birmingham.
 It served as home field for the Birmingham Americans (1974) and Birmingham Vulcans (1975) of the World Football League (1974–1975), the Alabama Vulcans of the American Football Association (1979), the Birmingham Stallions of the United States Football League (1983–1985), and the Birmingham Fire of the World League of American Football (later NFL Europe) in 1991–92.
 In 1995, it was the home field of the Birmingham Barracudas for their single season of play as part of the short-lived expansion of the Canadian Football League into the United States.
 In 2001, it was the home field for the single season of the Birmingham Thunderbolts of the XFL.
 In 2019, it was the home field for the Birmingham Iron of the Alliance of American Football.
 There have also been at least two NFL preseason games here, on August 8, 1970, when the New York Jets defeated the Buffalo Bills 33–10, and on August 27, 1988, when the Washington Redskins defeated the Atlanta Falcons 34–17.

 In 1968, the Boston Patriots of the American Football League played one "home" game against the New York Jets at Legion Field.
 The Jets, featuring former Alabama quarterback Joe Namath, won the game 47–31.

-In 2022, the inaugural USFL season was played at Protective Stadium and Legion Field.
+The inaugural 2022 season of the USFL was played at Protective Stadium and Legion Field.
+For the 2023 season, Protective Stadium served as the home stadium for the Birmingham Stallions and New Orleans Breakers.

 High school football

 Legion Field has hosted various high school football games throughout its history.
 From 1996 until 2008, Legion Field was used by the Alabama High School Athletic Association for the Super Six high school football championships.

+In 1974, the Banks Jets defeated the Woodlawn Colonels in front of a record-breaking crowd of over 40,000 at Legion Field.
+The game would feature future Alabama and NFL players, which included Banks quarterback Jeff Rutledge and Woodlawn running back Tony Nathan.